 Once you have submitted your application there are three possible outcomes:

 - Your application is successful and you will proceed to the next phase of the British Airways Future Pilot Programme selection process.

 - Your application is unsuccessful, but you meet our criteria to be able to apply for the Airline First Officer Programme.

 - Your application is unsuccessful and you don’t meet our criteria to be considered for a place on our Airline First Officer Programme.

 There will be a large number of applicants and therefore it will take a while to thoroughly assess all applications.
 Once we have assessed all applications, we will inform you personally of the outcome.
 You will understand that with the huge volume of applications, unfortunately we will be unable to offer individual feedback.

 We welcome applications from talented and motivated individuals with a passion for aviation who meet the following requirements:

-3 A levels at grades BBC or above (note General Studies may not be used towards this requirement), or an Honours Degree at 2:2 or above, or a higher Degree such as MScm PhD or MBA
+- 3 A levels at grades BBC or above (note General Studies may not be used towards this requirement), or an Honours Degree at 2:2 or above, or a higher Degree such as a MSc PhD or MBA.

 Once your application has been assessed and accepted, you will progress to Phase II of the selection process.
 Phase II consists of a series of questions that you will be required to answer within a given time.
-If successful you will progress to Phase III which is a two-day assessment at a venue (soon to be confirmed) in the UK, which includes the following tests:
+If successful you will progress to Phase III which is an assessment day at a venue (soon to be confirmed) in London, UK, which includes the following tests: